Maja Kalanoska - Immigration Consultant

-Before joining our team, Maja accumulated over eight years of experience working for a Barrister’s chambers, where she is entrusted to produce high quality complex legal documents challenging adverse UKVI/Home Office decisions for individuals and businesses at the Upper Immigration Tribunal as well as the High Court and the Court of Appeal.
+Maja has accumulated over eight years of experience working at a Barrister’s chambers, where she is entrusted to produce high quality complex legal documents challenging adverse decisions for individuals and businesses at the Upper Immigration Tribunal as well as the High Court and the Court of Appeal.
 She has achieved a success rate of over 90% in judicial review proceedings, including the pre-action protocol stage.

-Maja takes particular pride in her success rate achieved in applications submitted to UK Visas and Immigration (UKVI) as well as appeals and judicial review applications.
-She has an extraordinarily high success rate in Global Talent (previously known as Tier 1 Exceptional Talent) applications for Stage 1, Endorsement.
-Her approach towards the preparation of these complex applications is tailor-made, addressing and emphasising the applicant’s individual achievements and skills and is behind her 100% success rate achieved in these applications.
+Maja takes particular pride in the success she has achieved in applications under the Global Talent/Promise route to residence and settlement in the UK (previously known as Tier 1 Exceptional Talent).
+Her approach towards the preparation of these complex applications is tailor-made, addressing and emphasising the applicant’s individual achievements and skills and is behind her over 98% success rate achieved in these applications.

 Maja has vast international experience having worked in several different countries and jurisprudences, including Macedonia, Maldives and Sri Lanka, apart from the United Kingdom, where she has been mainly based.

-Maja is a former member of staff of the United Nations High Commissioner for Refugees (UNHCR) and she is often instructed as an external expert by international and regional organisations such as the UN and the OSCE, as well as USAID.
+As a former member of staff of the United Nations High Commissioner for Refugees (UNHCR) Maja is often instructed as an external expert by international and regional organisations such as the UN and the OSCE, as well as USAID.

 She is the author of over ten publications, mostly focusing on immigration and nationality law.